IBM PC/XT Architecture Overview

 $$f_{crystal} = \frac{315}{22} \text{ MHz} = 14.318181\overline{81} \text{ MHz}$$

-This choice was made to make the PC more easily compatible with North American television sets, making available a low-budget display option.
-This may seem like an odd choice for a business-oriented computer, but it allowed the IBM Color Graphics Adapter to omit a separate crystal.
+This choice was likely made due to the low cost of NTSC-derived clock crystals, as they were being manufactured by the millions to be used in television sets.
+It also made the PC more easily compatible with North American television sets, making low-cost display option available to PC owners.
+It also allowed the IBM Color Graphics Adapter to omit a separate crystal.

-The CPU frequency (4.77 MHz) is obtained by dividing the system clock by 3:
+The CPU frequency of 4.77 MHz is obtained by dividing the system clock by 3:

 $$\frac{14.3181818}{3} = 4.773MHz$$